Aninstance/zws-wordpress-contacts-database/readme.txt

 == Future development roadmap ==

-* Add facility for administrators to browse and administer the database.
+* Add facility for administrators EDIT and DELETE from the database.
+* Add feature to set map icon URLs from plugin's settings page.
 * Add form field to allow contacts to set times when they'd be available.
 * Modify code so only contacts available at the time of request are included in admin contacts view page.
 * Add feature to allow contacts to modify their own stored data.
 This would necessitate creating a password at sign-up.